orangejuice/blog/data/activity/book-照見日本-2023/record.en.md

 date: 2024-01-09 06:53:31+08:00
 douban:
   rating: 0
-  subtitle: Soji Uchida / 2023 / This Side Publishing
+  subtitle: Uchida Soji / 2023 / This Side Publishing
 ---

-Recently, Via tw 图拉鼎 has been reading this book, 'Viewing Japan: Seeing and Being Seen, A 150-Year History of Japanese Tourism from the Meiji Era to the Present', from a touristic perspective.
-When reading this part of the book, it was found fascinating that while China (Qing Dynasty) at that time established the passport system, allowing foreigners to travel to China, Japan (the Shogunate) firmly refused to allow foreigners to travel in Japan.
+Via tw Tulaire Ding, I've been reading 'Seeing Japan: From the Meiji Era to the Modern Times, A 150-Year History of Japanese Tourism Seen and Being Seen.'
+This book narrates the history of Japan from a tourism perspective.
+It's quite amusing to note that, just like Japan, China (during the Qing Dynasty) set up a passport system allowing foreigners to travel within China, whereas Japan (under the Shogunate) flatly refused to allow foreigners to travel there.